Laboratory Classes in Ecotoxicology

 1. Students will learn how to practically implement ecotoxicological bioassays and interpret the obtained results.
 This means that they will be able to design, organise realisation of tests and to interpret results of ecotoxicological evaluation of different types of matrices (chemicals, wastes, contaminated, environmental matrices) in accordance with requirements of current legislation.

-2. Will be able to select optimal ecotoxicity tests (aquatic/contact) ant to design optimal battery of ecotoxicity tests (standard or alternative) in accordance with the objectives of the concrete study;
+2. Students will be able to select optimal ecotoxicity tests (aquatic/contact) ant to design optimal battery of ecotoxicity tests (standard or alternative) in accordance with the objectives of the concrete study;

-3. On the base of results of ecotoxicological tests (LC50, EC50 etc.) they will be able to predict the influence of various chemicals and contaminated environmental matrices on biota of the specific ecosystem.
+3. On the base of results of ecotoxicological tests (LC50, EC50 etc.) students will be able to predict the influence of various chemicals and contaminated environmental matrices on biota of the specific ecosystem.

-All findings will be confronted with the requirements of current legislation of the Czech Republic and the EU on the evaluation of chemicals and waste with regard to environmental protection.
+4. They will be able to confront all findings with the requirements of current legislation of the Czech Republic and the EU on the evaluation of chemicals and waste with regard to environmental protection.

 All findings will be confronted with the requirements of current legislation of the Czech Republic and the EU concerning process assessment of chemicals and wastes with regard to environmental protection.